Semantic SEO is one of the most important aspects of search engine optimization.

 Do you know that, on average, the first page of Google search results contains 1,447 words?

 In general, longer articles tend to rank higher in search results because they are usually more comprehensive and in-depth.

 It’s almost impossible to fully cover a topic in a 500 words blog post.
 Many of the best-ranking articles are around 3/4,000 words.

 For example, my link-building guide counts almost 4600 words and makes readers happy, covering almost anything about the topic.

 LSI (Latent Semantic Indexing) keywords are related terms that help Google understand the context of your article.

-By adding them sparingly to your content (including meta tags), you can improve your semantic SEO and also your chances of ranking for additional keywords.
+By adding them sparingly to your content (including meta tags), you can improve your semantic SEO and your chances of ranking for additional keywords.

 You can use Google autosuggest feature to find LSI keywords or tools like Answerthepublic:

 You can do the same procedure also when you refresh old articles.